Generic Name: vancomycin (VAN-koe-MYE-sin)

 - If you have any questions about vancomycin capsules, please talk with your doctor, pharmacist, or other health care provider.

-- Vancomycin capsules is to be used only by the patient for whom it is prescribed.
+- Vancomycin capsules are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.